 The Students' Union Welcome Desk on De Havilland will remain closed as we could not create a safe environment

 The Students' Union Welcome Desk on College Lane will be open Monday to Friday 10am – 3pm.
-To make sure the receptions are safe we have installed screens and hand sanitiser stations.
+To make sure the receptions are safe we have installed screens, a one-way system and hand sanitiser stations.
 We have also asked members of staff working at the Welcome Desk to wear a mask

 The Forum Hertfordshire

-We sadly have had to keep the Forum nightclub closed for the foreseeable future
+We sadly have had to keep the nightclub closed for the foreseeable future

 Events on campus